 4. Block out the noise

 If nothing else helps, you can try to block out as much sound as possible so you can get some sleep.
-Here are some ways to reduce noise in bed:
+Here are some ways to reduce the noise your hear in bed:

 - Use earplugs with a high noise reduction rating (look for an NRR score of 33 or close to it).

 - Wear headphones in bed and listen to music.

 - Try noise-canceling headphones to increase the sound blocking.

-They will stay make a big difference to how much sound you hear, but it’s worth remembering you might not be able to block 100% of the snoring.
+In my personal experience, earplugs can make a significant difference to how much sound you hear.
+But you might not be able to block 100% of the noise.

 5. Go to bed first, or sleep in separate bedrooms

 If you tend to stay asleep once you finally do drift off, it might be helpful to go to bed first.
 That gives you the best chance to enter sleep mode.

 You could also try sleeping in separate bedrooms on the worst nights, or when you have something important to do the next day.

 According to a 2005 poll by the National Sleep Foundation, 1 in 4 married American couples sleep in separate beds or bedrooms.

 6. Ask them to try an anti-snoring device

 Last year, I gave a friend who snores extremely loudly 3 different anti-snoring devices to try out.
 One did nothing, a second was ok, and a third worked very well.

 He then spoke to his dentist about getting a custom device made, which led to him stopping snoring.